 The first time Fleur entered the picture, she was competing against Uncle Harry in the Triwizard Tournament.
-She was quite good with her magic and she was and always has been most captivating.
-She was a wow-er in the event and she completed her tasks gracefully…even if she didn't complete all of them.
+She was quite good with her magic, and she was and always has been most captivating.
+She was a wow-er in the event, and she completed her tasks gracefully…even if she didn't complete all of them.

-A funny thing often crosses my mind when it comes to their history: Why did she fall for Bill and not Charlie?
-I mean, Uncle Charlie has a lot going for him and technically they met first.
+A funny thing often crosses my mind when it comes to their history: Why did she fall for Bill and not for Charlie?
+I mean, Uncle Charlie has a lot going for him, and technically they met first.
 He was with the dragons for the tournament's first task.
 But I suppose poor Uncle Charlie just wasn't up to her standards.

-So the tournament ended and Fleur finished school and…what would she do next?
+So the tournament ended, and Fleur finished school, and…what would she do next?
 I don't think she ever really thought about it.
 One thing she knew was that she wanted to get a job here and improve her English.
 Good thing, too.
 Her accent is so bloody thick it's a miracle anyone can understand her.
-Bill manages to but I think he used a spell or something to learn French so he can get what she says.
+Bill manages to, but I think he used a spell or something to learn French so he can get what she says.

-One thing led to another and Fleur came to work at Gringotts.
-She interacted with Bill and apparently he helped with her language skills, but we all know they were really dating.
+One thing led to another, and Fleur came to work at Gringotts.
+She interacted with Bill, and apparently he helped with her language skills, but we all know they were really dating.
 Both of them say it was an instant attraction…but that attraction didn't extend to all of the other Weasleys.

 Seeing how Fleur meshes so easily with the family now, it's hard to consider how Grandmam Weasley and Aunt Ginny could've hated her so.
 Nowadays, anyone who looks at Fleur would think that she had always been a Weasley matriarch, somewhere deep down inside her…in her blood.
 Of course, as always, a war changes people.

-Funny how Grandmam Weasley ever thought she had a foot to stand on when she proclaimed that Bill and Fleur were rushing in to things when they got engaged and were pretty ready to tie the knot towards the beginning of the second war.
+Funny how Grandmam Weasley ever thought she had a foot to stand on when she proclaimed that Bill and Fleur were rushing in to things when they got engaged and were pretty much ready to tie the knot towards the beginning of the second war.
 Grandmam Weasley had rushed in to marriage, too, with Grampa Weasley, way back in the days of the first war.
 Hmm, would that be the pot calling the cauldron black, perhaps?
 Yeah, I thought so, too.

 But what it all comes down to is that adjective I used earlier—"valiant."
 Most thought that Fleur was with Bill for his good looks.
 Hey, it was an observation.
-They're beautiful people and beautiful people look great together.
-However, no one really saw them when they were together and deeply immersed in conversation or each other.
+They're beautiful people, and beautiful people look great together.
+However, no one really saw them when they were together and deeply immersed in conversation or in each other.
 No one had really witnessed the electricity between them.

 Oh, boy, though—sparks of another sort flew when Bill was marred by Greyback.

 Most of the family thought Fleur would flutter away in the wind now that Bill was no longer good-looking.
 Which is bullshit.
 For two reasons.
 First, as Fleur so vehemently and pointedly stated, Fleur loved him for every other part of him besides his looks and—well, the woman did say she would be pretty enough for them both.
 My second point is that calling him ugly after the attack is ridiculous.
 Honestly.
 Go look at him.
 Those scars add character.
 I haven't once heard a witch say "ew" to him.
-All I see are scores of witches whose faces burn red and hearts pound in their chest and you know what they say?
+All I see are scores of witches whose faces burn red and hearts pound in their chest, and you know what they say?
 "Is that the war hero, Bill Weasley?"
 Trust me, those scars are far from maiming.

 Good thing, too.
-Because it was only a few months after that that Fleur and Bill married and one war and a few years later, Victoire was born and everything just kept rolling in motion.
+Because it was only a few months after that that Fleur and Bill married, and, one war and a few years later, Victoire was born, and everything just kept rolling in motion.

 Oh, and if you didn't catch it by now, I haven't called them aunt and uncle.
 It's because I'm proud to call them Mum and Dad.
-Their love means the most to me and, to this day, it's still as fresh as when they first met in that goblin bank.
+Their love means the most to me, and, to this day, it's still as fresh as when they first met in that goblin bank.

 So would you like to hear of a love story almost as juicy?
 One not riddled with clichés, as most people might think?
 All right, then, let me take you a few years back in my lifetime.

 By this time, James Sirius Potter and his brother, Albus Severus, had finished Hogwarts.
 Lily had about one year to go, I think…yeah, I'm a bit crap with timelines, but so what?
-The point to demonstrate is that Aunt Ginny and Uncle Harry had weathered and survived a lot and it was getting to that point where… Well, things weren't as fun anymore.
+The point to demonstrate is that Aunt Ginny and Uncle Harry had weathered and survived a lot, and it was getting to that point where… Well, things weren't as fun anymore.

 Anyway, let me finish painting the picture for you: Uncle Harry's a dick, Aunt Ginny's fed up with a life that's grown up and is practically out of her hands, and Sirius is alive.
 Are you raising questions yet?

 It's not as though Aunt Ginny had no feelings whatsoever for Sirius Black.
-Recall that back right before Sirius got lost to the veil, when Uncle Harry had taken his friends to the Ministry to "save" Sirius, Aunt Ginny had told Harry that she cared for Sirius just as much as he did.
+Recall that back right before Sirius got lost to the Veil, when Uncle Harry had taken his friends to the Ministry to "save" Sirius, Aunt Ginny had told Harry that she cared for Sirius just as much as he did.
 Fact.
 No, really.
 They had made friends while stuck at the Burrow and Grimmauld Place while everyone else did stuff for the Order of the Phoenix.
 Ginny couldn't do anything then because she was so young.
 Sirius couldn't do anything then because he was an outlaw.

 Perfect match, no?

 But they didn't really get to know each other then.
 Contrary to popular belief, they weren't best mates since they were left behind.
 Friends, sure, but bosom buddies?
 Nope.
-It wasn't until after the veil rescue when Ginny and the others could learn more about what made Sirius Black tick.
+It wasn't until after the Veil rescue when Ginny and the others could learn more about what made Sirius Black tick.

 When Uncle Harry was younger, he lived with his awful Muggle relatives.
 After the war, he moved into Twelve Grimmauld Place.
-Once Sirius was rescued, both of them lived there—It was a promise fulfilled about five years after it'd been made.
+Once Sirius was rescued, both of them lived there—it was a promise fulfilled about five years after it'd been made.

 After Aunt Ginny grew up and finished school and started playing Quidditch professionally, Uncle Harry had found time to get his feet on the ground.
 One thing led to another, yadda yadda, Ginny spent more and more at Grimmauld Place, blah blah, and then Ginny and Harry did what everyone expected and married and had kids and it all seemed like the perfect fairytale.

-As James and Al and Lily grew up, Sirius played a helpful, babysitter role and it supposedly helped Aunt Ginny and Uncle Harry find time to themselves.
-Not entirely true… I asked all three kids what role they saw Sirius as having played in their lives and all of them answered the same way: "Our dad."
+As James and Al and Lily grew up, Sirius played a helpful, babysitter role, and it supposedly helped Aunt Ginny and Uncle Harry find time to themselves.
+Not entirely true… I asked all three kids what role they saw Sirius as having played in their lives, and all of them answered the same way: "Our dad."

 And no one's ever told Uncle Harry that little Lily Luna actually called Sirius "Daddy" first.

 So back to the story.
-With almost all the kids out of school, Aunt Ginny faced more and more time to herself…and Sirius.
+With almost all the kids out of school, Aunt Ginny faced more and more time to herself…and with Sirius.
 Truly, he'd been there for her all those years.
-They'd become real friends during this time and, now both well into their adult lives, a mutual attraction that was more than platonic formed.
+They'd become real friends during this time, and, now both well into their adult lives, a mutual attraction that was more than platonic formed.

 Nothing happened until Lily was out of school.
-Aunt Ginny felt confused and a little guilty about her feelings and Sirius thought the kids could better handle things once they were, basically, adults.
+Aunt Ginny felt confused and a little guilty about her feelings, and Sirius thought the kids could better handle things once they were, basically, adults.
 Sadly for him, he could've started really chasing Ginny earlier as James, Al, and Lils had long ago accepted him as their real father figure.
 But when Lily did finish Hogwarts, Sirius did his damnedest to make life fun and exciting for Ginny.
 Honestly, if Uncle Harry noticed, he didn't care.
-It was almost as though having a wife and family had been a phase for him, just as Remus had been a phase for Sirius (who, for the record, never liked any boy besides Remus, so finding love with a witch was normal, as he'd fallen for Remus' personality and not his gender).
+It was almost as though having a wife and family had been a phase for him, just as Remus had been a phase for Sirius (who, for the record, never liked any boy besides Remus, so finding love with a witch was normal for him, as he'd fallen for Remus' personality and not his gender).

 Uncle Harry was nowhere to be found.
 Aunt Hermione and Uncle Ron said he was holed up at his office.
 Go figure.

 See how juicy it was?
 Told you so.
-The "Boy-Who-Lived" had outlived his stay.
+The Boy-Who-Lived had outlived his stay.
 He was better as the best Auror of our lives than as a husband and father.